Richmond Secondary Teaching Schools Alliance: School Direct Programme

-Roehampton University is our partner HEI for the following subjects (training routes): Maths, Physics, Chemistry, Biology, History, Geography, Computer and Religious Education, D&T. Click here to view the School Direct page on their website
+Roehampton University is our partner HEI for the following subjects (training routes): Drama, Geography, Physics, Biology, Chemistry, D&T (Textiles), Mathematics & English.
+Click here to view the School Direct page on their website

 St Mary's University is our partner HEI for Physical Education (training route) - Click here to view their website

-Goldsmiths is our partner HEI for English (training route) - Click here to view their website
+King's College London is our partner HEI for Computing (training route) - Click here to view their website

 The teaching profession looks for the highest quality candidates, so you will need to meet the following requirements before you can be accepted for teacher training.